AaronTraas/quoteservice/README.md

 # Quote Catalog

-I needed to learn [Go](https://golang.org/) for an upcoming much more complicated project, so  I thought I'd do something simple to learn how to build a basic Go web service.

-The service has some crud-like functions for an in-memory data store, including a moderation queue.
-It dumps the contents of the DB on approval, and loads it on start.
+This application is a basic web service that allows the creation and moderation of a list of quotes.
+It stores the quotes in an in-memory DB.
+At time of any moderation, it dumps the DB to a JSON file.
+It automatically loads the JSON file on startup.

 Also included is a Makefile, mostly for `make install`, which installs the app as systemd service.

 ## Installation